smyrman/blog/2021-03-generic-test-library/blog.md

 test -name '^TestSum/Expect_correct_sum'
 ```

 Next up, we kept our test-output _brief_ without repeating any information.
 We should note that there definitively is some cases where we would not get _enough_ information from this brief output format.
-So this is defiantly just one of those trade-offs that could be improved.
+While the library do allow some output customization, this is one of those trade-offs that could probably be improved.

-As for the final problem though, compile time type-safety, `subtest` definitively falls short.
+As for the final problem though, compile time type-safety, `subtest` falls short.
 We can still pass pretty much anything into the `subtest.Value` and various test initializer methods, and it won't detect any type mismatches for us before the test run.
 Besides, does it really make sense to have the same test initializer methods available for all Go types?
 Should not a `subtest.Value(time.Time{})` provide methods that are useful for comparing times, such as a time specific `Time{}.Equal`, `Time{}.Before` and `Time{}.After` method?

 If we do the count, we gather that `subtest` appear to solve five out of the six problems we identified with the assert library.
 At this point though, it's important to note that at the time when the `assert` package was designed, the sub-test feature in Go did not yet exist.
 Therefore it would have been impossible for that library to embed it into it's design.
-This is also true for [Gomega][gomega] and [Ginko][ginko], which have been to some inspiration for `subtest`.
+This is also true for when [Gomega][gomega] and [Ginko][ginko] where designed.
+If these test frameworks where created _now_, then perhaps parts of their design would have been done differently; or perhaps not.
 This only proves to demonstrate that with new features in the Go language and standard library, new ways of designing programs become possible.
 And this brings us to generics.

 With generics added to our tool-box, can we manage to solve all six problems by _starting over_?